Chart Color Schemes

 Population growth drivers in Doncaster East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-The population of Doncaster East is estimated at around 34,339 as of Feb 2026.
-This figure reflects an increase of 3,413 people since the 2021 Census, which reported a population of 30,926.
-The change is inferred from AreaSearch's estimation of the resident population at 32,848 following examination of ABS data up to June 2024 and an additional 314 validated new addresses since the Census date.
-This level of population results in a density ratio of 3,090 persons per square kilometer, placing Doncaster East in the upper quartile relative to national locations assessed by AreaSearch.
-The suburb's 11.0% growth since the 2021 census exceeded the SA3 area average (9.6%) and the national average, marking it as a growth leader in the region.
-Population growth was primarily driven by overseas migration contributing approximately 99.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the population of Doncaster East was estimated at 34,339 as of Feb 2026.
+This showed an increase of 3,413 people (11.0%) since the 2021 Census, which reported a population of 30,926.
+The change was inferred from AreaSearch's estimated resident population of 32,848 in June 2024 and an additional 314 validated new addresses since the Census date.
+This results in a population density ratio of 3,090 persons per square kilometer, placing Doncaster East in the upper quartile compared to national locations assessed by AreaSearch.
+The suburb's growth exceeded both its SA3 area (9.6%) and the national average since the 2021 Census.
+Overseas migration contributed approximately 99.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future trends project an above median population growth, with the suburb expected to grow by 7,281 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 16.9% in total over the 17 years.
+Future population trends project an above median growth for statistical areas analysed by AreaSearch, with Doncaster East expected to grow by 7,262 persons to 2041, reflecting a gain of 16.8% in total over the 17 years.

 Frequently Asked Questions - Population